dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

         configurations for problems represented by a :term:`penalty model`.

         Learn more: :ref:`qpu_quantum_annealing_intro`.

+    Feasible state
+        A state in which the values of variables do not violate any hard :term:`constraint`.

     Graph
         A collection of nodes and edges.
 A graph can be derived from a